173 Boston organizations to receive over $450,000 of 2017 Boston Cultural Council Grants

 The funding is provided by both the City of Boston, which contributed $300,000 and the Massachusetts Cultural Council, which allocated $179,000 to the Boston Cultural Council.

 The selected projects represent an array of disciplines, including visual arts, theater, film, music, dance, and the humanities.
-For the full list of grant recipients see here.

 Two hundred and eight applications were received for this year's grant program.
 Applicants were required to show how they plan to help grow access to the arts in areas not already well served by cultural opportunities, foster access to the arts for populations who don't typically have access to the arts, elevate the work of Boston's creatives, inspire the creation of new works, and support the achievement and provision of excellent, high quality arts and culture in the City of Boston.
 Grants this year were made in two categories based on budget size: general operating support for those under $1 million annual budget, and project specific grants for organizations with budgets over $1 million annually.